Thursday, 31 July 2025

 Crescent City's power facilities

-Borgan's Rift remains a backwater, or at the very least a marginal planet in the Magistcracy, but the fires of the FedCom continue to smoulder.
+Borgan's Rift remains a backwater, or at the very least a marginal planet in the Magistcracy, but the fires of the FedCom civil war continue to smoulder.
 Pirate activity burns along such marginal worlds, and the forces of both the liberal Canopians and their more structured allies in the Confederation are stretched.

 Following his defeats earlier at Old Port Town and on the mining demi-planet of Kallix-7, "Lord Ethan" has re-armed and re-equipped - shockingly fast for an old pirate king - and made a bold strike at Crescent City.
 One of the few metropolises on Borgan's Rift worth calling a 'city', Crescent City is home to a new Drop Port.
 Capturing or at least sacking the city will be quite profitable for the pirate - or his backers...